Nicola Winter

 Nicola Winter (born 10 March 1985) is a German reserve astronaut and former fighter pilot.
 Winter became the second female fighter pilot in the history of the German Air Force in 2007 flying both Tornado and Eurofighter Typhoon in the German Air Force.
-In 2017, she was selected as an astronaut candidate for the private spaceflight organisation Die Astronautin, which aims to send the first German woman into space, but later withdrew from the programme.
+In 2017, she was selected as an astronaut candidate for the private spaceflight organisation Die Astronautin, which aimed to send the first German woman into space, but later withdrew from the programme.
 In 2022, she was named a reserve astronaut in the European Astronaut Corps.